Ashes and Diamonds (film): Legacy

 The myth of Cybulski also resounded in Wajda's later films.
 In his works Landscape After the Battle (1969) and The Wedding (1972), there is a renewed reference to the final dance.
 Under the influence of criticism from conservative reviewers, the director made The Crowned-Eagle Ring (Pierścionek z orłem w koronie, 1992).
 This work included self-plagiarism of the scene of lighting glasses in a bar (Cybulski was imitated by Tomasz Konieczny, while Rafał Królikowski embodied Adam Pawlikowski), but the scene was set in a different, self-ironic context.
 However, while conservative circles regarded Wajda's The Crowned-Eagle Ring as a fair settlement of accounts with the past period, the film aroused embarrassment among liberal critics, with Jakub Majmurek writing about "the most painful aesthetic self-disgrace" on the part of the director.

 Former Pink Floyd frontman Roger Waters claims that Ashes and Diamonds had "an enormous impact" on him as a young man, and the lyrics of the Pink Floyd song "Two Suns in the Sunset" from the band's 1983 album The Final Cut makes references to the film.

 After watching the film Ashes and Diamonds for several times at Oslo in 1960, theatre director Eugenio Barba decided to go to Poland for his further studies in directing.
 He enrolled his name at Warsaw University but could not complete his studies and did apprenticeship with Jerzy Grotowski.
 Barba had written a book on his experiences in Poland under the name Land of Ashes and Diamonds (1999).

+In a 2024 interview with Letterboxd, Martin Scorsese and Leonardo DiCaprio cited Ashes and Diamonds as one of their core inspirations for the 2006 Academy-Award winning film The Departed.